Recluse behind Zara is now world's third richest man

 Inditex says it does not advertise, and with celebrities such as Kate Middleton - wife to Britain's Prince William - wearing Zara clothes, it may not have to.

-Ortega's empire is a cash-rich business with a market capitalization of 65 billion euros ($84 billion) that is thriving amid the deep economic gloom that is engulfing its home country.
+Ortega's empire is a cash-rich business with a market capitalisation of 65 billion euros that is thriving amid the deep economic gloom that is engulfing its home country.
 The shares rose 67 percent last year, bucking a slump in consumer spending in Spain.

 He has also largely defied the gloom in Spain's property sector through clever purchases and management of real estate.
 His Zara stores are often positioned in premium locations near other more luxurious brands as part of his marketing strategy.